What is passato prossimo in Italian?

 First of all, in the Italian language, we do not have only one past tense, but various.
 Two of the most important ones are the passato prossimo and the imperfetto.

 The present perfect (passato prossimo) is used when you are referring to actions completed in the past.
-Basically, is one of the tenses of the past that we use when we talk about actions, events and facts which happened in the past but not long ago.
+Basically, it is one of the tenses we use when we talk about actions, events and facts that happened in the past, but not long ago.

-- All’improvviso è arrivato Marco.
-(Suddenly, Marco came in.)
-This verb is used to describe sudden actions.
+This verb tense can also be used to describe sudden actions.

 Passato prossimo: conjugation rules and examples

-It is a compound tense (as it to say formed with 2 words).
-The first one is the present tense (presente) of an auxiliary verb, the second word is the past participle (= participio passato) of the verb that I have to conjugate.
+The passato prossimo is a compound tense (which means it is formed by 2 words).
+The first one is the present tense (presente) of an auxiliary or helping verb, while the second is the past participle (participio passato) of the verb that we are conjugating.

 To create a sentence with a present perfect in it, you should follow this scheme: